tetra-framework/tetra/docs/request.md

 #### current_url

 Within a Tetra component's method call, Django's `request.build_absolute_uri()` holds the internal *URL of the component method*
 (the AJAX URL), which is often not what you want: sometimes you want the URL of the main page.
-The `request.tetra.current_url` provides the real url of the browser window:.
+The `request.tetra.current_url` provides the real url of the browser window:

 ```python
 >>> self.request.build_absolute_uri()